1. Check for unclaimed cheques

 You can fill them with cash or investments like stocks and bonds.
 Investing in an RRSP reduces your taxable income, while all the interest, dividends and earnings made in a TFSA are completely shielded from taxes, even capital gains tax.

 While TFSAs are more flexible, contributing to an RRSP will reduce the amount you owe at tax season, potentially leading to a refund landing in your mailbox.
 And many employers will match contributions you make to group RRSPs, offering another source of completely free cash.
+You can't withdraw your RRSP until your retire without facing penalties and charges.
+Prioritize the TFSA for its withdrawl flexbility and that it's easier to max out every year.

 If you don't have a TFSA or RRSP yet, you might want to consider opening one through a robo-advisor, which will manage your investments for you.